Sing through my Voice

 It began with banter and repartee between two student working in the cafe in my building at work.
 “Nobody likes the sound of your voice,” she said, “so you should just not use it.”
 We laughed uproariously as the young man responded and the two of them continued their playfully hostile banter.

-Facebook as “overheard in the library.”
+I posted this in my status on Facebook as “overheard in the library.”
 It shows why context is so important.
 A couple of people reacted to the hostility and not the humor of the remark.
 O one person said that when she was a child that her singing was an offense to God and she should stop singing aloud, and she carried that remark and prohibition forward to adulthood.
 My jaw dropped and my angry fingers typed.

 From my Baptist background, my reaction was a very sarcastic “nice witness,” and currently would have added a well placed expletive as well.
 It reminded me that I have my own journey with that kind of silencing.
 When I was younger, I sang all the time and was in the school choir.
 My voice was relatively untrained but I still sang all the time and sang along with the radio, albums, and the television.
 I sang myself to sleep, I sang in the shower, I sang in the car…everyplace was a good place for song.
 Some where in the midst of a couple of difficult relationships, I silenced myself.